CoreMedia/coremedia-globallink-connect-integration/website/dev/howto/screenshots.md

 2. **Content:** Create a new article (name irrelevant) and make it valid.
 3. **Workflow:**
    * Start a translation workflow for the article to `de-DE`.
-   * As workflow name choose _Press Release With GlobalLink_.
+   * As workflow name choose _Press Release with GlobalLink_.
 4. **Workflow App:** From the "In localization" badge, for example, open the workflow within the Workflow App.
 5. **Accept User Task:** As soon as available, accept the user task named